 Ask influencers, travel experts, travel agents, local tour guides etc. how we went about planning, where they stayed, or any money-saving tips they picked up on their trip.

-Another idea, which is probably one of the most cost-effective way to travel: go somewhere that someone you know lives.
+Another idea, which is probably one of the most cost-effective ways to travel: go somewhere that someone you know lives.

 If you're dying to go somewhere in Europe and you have a second aunt that lives in London—go to London!
 You can use your aunt's house as a base point to explore the surrounding areas (Blood is thick, right?
 Thanks Aunty!), and save money by not paying for lodging.

-Personally, my Pinterest account is where I find and store all of my inspiration to travel Check it out, or create your own, and if you see a picture that inspire you, go from there.
+Personally, my Pinterest account is where I find and store all of my inspiration to travel.
+Check it out, or create your own, and if you see a picture that inspires you, go from there.

 Are you riding solo-dolo?
 Rolling deep?

-When traveling solo you you should definitely consider the safety level of your destination.
+When traveling solo you should definitely consider the safety level of your destination.
 Don’t let that stop you from traveling alone though!
 I’ve traveled solo a few times and had a fantastic experience—it gives you the freedom to meet people on the road and go with the flow.